 Citizenship law in Malta is regulated under the Maltese Citizenship Act, Cap 188 of the Laws of Malta.
-Citizenship in Malta is based on the principle of ius sanguins and can be acquired through various forms including naturalisation, marriage, adoption and also through an investment route, following recent changes to the aforementioned Act in 2013.
-Citizenship can be acquired through naturalisation if one proves that he/she resided in Malta for periods amounting in the aggregate to a minimum of four years, during the six years preceding the above period of twelve months.
+Citizenship in Malta is based on the principle of ius sanguinis and can be acquired through various forms including naturalisation, marriage, merit, adoption and also through an investment route.
+Citizenship can be acquired through naturalisation if one proves that he/she resided in Malta for five years preceding the date of application.
 Citizenship can also be acquired by marriage to a Maltese citizen, after at least five years of marriage.
 In both cases of naturalisation or marriage, the acquisition of citizenship is still discretionary and depends upon the approval of the Minister responsible for citizenship.

 As from February 2000 a Maltese citizen can acquire and retain a foreign citizenship together with their Maltese citizenship.
 Under Article 22(2) of the Maltese Constitution dual or multiple citizenship is permitted and one is not obliged to renounce his/her previous citizenship.